 Except as otherwise required by Code and/or these Specifications, the installation of all system circuits shall conform to the requirements of Article 760 and raceway installation to the applicable sections of NFPA 70, National Electrical Code.
 Fire alarm circuit wiring shall include all circuits described in Section 760.1 including Fine Print Note No. 1 (FPN No. 1), and as defined by the manufacturer's UL listing.

 The entire system shall be installed in a skillful manner in accordance with approved manufacturer's installation manuals, shop drawings and wiring diagrams.
-The contractor shall furnish all conduit, wiring, outlet boxes, junction boxes, cabinets and similar devices necessary for the complete installation.
+Furnish all conduit, wiring, outlet boxes, junction boxes, cabinets and similar devices necessary for the complete installation.
 All wiring shall be of the type required by the NEC and approved by local authorities having jurisdiction for the purpose.

 Any shorts, opens, or grounds found on new or existing wiring shall be corrected prior to the connection of these wires to any panel component or field device.

-The contractor shall neatly tie-wrap all field-wiring conductors in the gutter spaces of the control panels and secure the wiring away from all circuit boards and control equipment components.
+Neatly tie-wrap all field-wiring conductors in the gutter spaces of the control panels and secure the wiring away from all circuit boards and control equipment components.
 All field-wiring circuits shall be neatly and legibly labeled in the control panel.
 No wiring except home runs from life safety system circuits and system power supply circuits shall be permitted in the control panel enclosures.
 No wiring splices shall be permitted in a control panel enclosure.

 All penetration of floor slabs and firewalls shall be fire stopped in accordance with all local fire codes.